 - Renewals: Items can be renewed three times, either in person or via NUsearch, the online library catalog system.
 After the third remote renewal, books must be brought in to start a new loan.

 - Returns: You are responsible for returning the book to Northwestern University Library.
 Please return this item by traceable mail; UPS, FedEx, or Express Mail USPS to: Northwestern University Library, Circulation Department, 1970 Campus Drive, Evanston, IL 60208-2300

-- Fines, fees and penalties: Northwestern does not charge daily fines on regular loan books, but there is a $1 fine per day for overdue recalled items.
-Overdue fines for multimedia items accrue at the rate of $2 per day.
-If an item becomes 30 days overdue, it is considered "lost," and a $50-$125 replacement charge and $10 processing fee are applied, and the patron record is blocked from further transactions.
+- Fines, fees and penalties: Northwestern does not charge daily fines on regular loan books.
+If an item exceeds the loan grace period, it is considered "lost," a $125 replacement charge, and the patron record is blocked from further transactions.

 Obtain a borrower's cardIf you are visiting from one of the Onsite Borrowing pilot institutions and would like to borrow materials from Northwestern locally, follow the steps below to set up a Northwestern library account.

 - Start the application process at your home institution.

 - Your home institution will submit your completed SHARES Reciprocal Borrowing Program Application to Northwestern.

 - Northwestern will contact you directly when your SHARES application has been received and processed.